 - You can avail of picnic spots and grills without any reservation.

-- The park does not consist of any stores.
-You must bring your food articles along.
+- The park does not consist of any stores, so you must bring your food articles along.

 - Avoid the trails during the rainy season as the pavements turn muddy.

-- You can park your bikes and cars at the parking lot free of cost.
+- You can park your bikes and cars in the parking lot free of cost.

 - You can also bring your dog on a leash.

-The War Memorial and zoo are two inseparable identities of this park.
+The War Memorial and the zoo are two inseparable identities of this park.
 However, it falls under the flood region and manages to overcome the devastation.
-Suppose you are looking for a place within Houston’s borders to caress natural and historical beauties; visit Bear Creek Park with your family and friends.